Cutting-Edge & Cruelty-Free: Sustainable Innovations

 Leather has been widely used for thousands of years thanks to its versatility and durability, and it has applications in many industries from fashion to furniture and cars.
 But for a long time, many people have had concerns about the environmental impact of leather and have asked whether alternatives could be found.

 Leather made from mushroom roots (mycelium) and plant fibers can be as thin as fabric or thick and heavy-duty.
-It was first developed by Danish designer Jonas Edvard in 2013 who, after some experimentation, found that the roots and substrate from commercial mushroom production could be shaped and dried into leather that is free from animal products and plastic.
-Mushroom leather is non-toxic, waterproof, fire resistant, carbon negative and biodegradable.
-It is now produced by several companies primarily for use in fashion, but there is plenty of opportunity for it to replace real and synthetic leather in many applications.
+It was first developed by Danish designer Jonas Edvard in 2013 who, after some experimentation, found that the roots and substrate from commercial mushroom production could be shaped and dried into the leather that is free from animal products and plastic.
+Mushroom leather is non-toxic, waterproof, fire-resistant, carbon-negative and biodegradable.
+It is now produced by several companies primarily for use in fashion, but there are plenty of opportunities for it to replace real and synthetic leather in many applications.

 Food Waste Solar Panels

 Turning trash into treasure has been a mainstay of sustainability for decades, but only occasionally does its impact extend beyond fashion trends.
 Carvey Ehren Maigue, a student from the Philippines, has developed an exciting exception to this rule, and won a James Dyson Award in 2020 by turning food waste into renewable energy.

 AuREUS is a system of solar panels that turn the UV light in sunlight into energy, but what sets them apart is that these solar panels are made entirely from fruit and vegetable waste.
 They are designed using the scientific principles that cause the northern lights when high-energy gamma and UV rays are converted into low-energy visible light by luminescent particles in the Earth’s atmosphere.